bmevprog/bmevprog.github.io/_tabs/join.md

 .
 If you're a determined first year student, reach out to me and I can help you find materials to cover any missing gaps!

-In the video series we give out weekly homeworks that you can submit on Discord and discuss any question you have with me and the others.
-You can watch and submit the homeworks from the past weeks as well, our goal is for this to be an ongoing series that newcomers can start doing whenever they would like, completely async.
+In the video series we give out homeworks for each episode, that you can submit on Discord and discuss any question you have with me and the others.
+You can watch and submit the homeworks from any episodes, completely async.
+Our goal is for this to be an ongoing series that newcomers can start doing whenever they would like.

 For more details, watch the first video here: